jellyfisheart/jellyfisheart/README.md

  I don't fully block people until I feel I have to.
 I will typically keep my distance or hide you for a few hours/days

 MINORS DNI.
-THIS MEANS PEOPLE 17 AND UNDER DONNNNNTTT TALK TO ME
+THIS MEANS PEOPLE 17 AND UNDER DONNNNNTTT TALK TO ME.
+Don't be vague either, just "adult" is sus asf.

 Don't be a piece of shit.
 (Racist, proshipper, wtf ever else.
 Y'all like to create new ways to be off-putting.)